brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 22 bht.md

 2. "The metaphor of a head denotes the highest authority."
 3. "The Church is His body, and, consequently, those who refuse to submit to Him are unworthy of its communion; for on Him alone the unity of the Church depends."

+### Philip Schaff:
+1. "The unlimited Sovereignty of the exalted Christ is now set forth: ‘all things’ sums up what has been detailed in Ephesians 1:21."
+2. "The passage plainly says that Christ is given to the Church, and the next verse as plainly indicates that He is Head of the Church."
+3. "The preservation of the Church throughout eighteen centuries is the accumulating proof that Christ is Head over all things to that Church."

 ### Archibald T. Robertson:
 1. "He put all things in subjection."
 2. "Gave him to be head."